Turtle Release Event is August 29, 2024

 “It’s fun, it’s free and we look forward to seeing everyone there,” he said.

 Hope Brock is ABCA Healthy Watersheds Technician.
-She said turtles help to control aquatic vegetation and to clean creeks and wetlands by eating algae and dead and decaying fish and other organisms.
+She said turtles are important links in food webs and provide essential services.
+Snapping turtles, for example, help to control aquatic vegetation and clean creeks and wetlands by eating algae and dead and decaying fish and other organisms.
+They also cycle nutrients and spread seeds which benefit other organisms.
 People can protect turtles, she said, by watching for turtles on roads when driving, helping them safely cross roads in the way they are headed, protecting nests from predators, and reporting turtle sightings to community monitoring projects.
+Enhancing turtle habitat is also vital.

-People can help turtles by creating nesting habitat on their properties, stopping to help turtles cross the road in the direction they are heading (when it is safe to do so), and working with their local municipalities and communities to erect turtle crossing signs and build safe passages.
+Ontario’s native freshwater turtles face many threats including habitat loss and road mortality (death by cars and other vehicles).
+Hundreds of turtles in Ontario are hit by cars each year.
+These could be gravid (pregnant) females looking for a place to lay eggs, or turtles looking for new habitat and mates.
+People can help turtles by creating and enhancing habitat on their properties, stopping to help turtles cross the road in the direction they are heading (when it is safe to do so), and working with their local municipalities and communities to erect turtle crossing signs and build safe passages.
 People can also arrange for transport of injured turtles to the turtle hospital.

 To learn more visit the Huron Stewardship Council website, and the Ausable Bayfield Conservation turtles web page, or email the HSC.